-Claim: Soviet Premier Nikita Khrushchev was denied permission to visit Disneyland during his 1959 trip to the U.S.
+Claim: Soviet Premier Nikita Khrushchev was denied permission to visit Disneyland during a state visit to the U.S. in 1959.

-Origins: Soviet Premier Nikita Khrushchev visited Los Angeles for a single day during his eleven-day stay in the United States in 1959.
+Origins: Soviet Premier Nikita Khrushchev visited Los Angeles for a single day during his eleven-day state visit to the U.S. in 1959.

-Although Khrushchev wanted to make a visit to Disneyland that day, the Los Angeles police chief would not allow the trip because adequate security arrangements could not be made.
+Although Khrushchev expressed a desire to make a visit to Disneyland that day, the Los Angeles Police Department's (LAPD) chief declined to arrange such a trip because adequate security arrangements could not be made.

 Khrushchev arrived in Washington, D.C., on 16 September 1959.
-He then spent several days traveling across America, making stops in New York,Los Angeles,San Francisco, and Des Moines before returning to Washington for a few days of talks with President Eisenhower and then departing for Moscow on 27 September 1959.
+He then spent several days traveling across America, making stops in New York,Los Angeles,San Francisco, and Des Moines before returning to Washington for a few days of talks with President Eisenhower and departing to return to Moscow on 27 September 1959.

 Shortly before Khrushchev arrived in Los Angeles on the afternoon of 19 September 1959, he apparently learned that his day's itinerary called for him to tour Los Angeles housing projects while his wife and children visited Disneyland.
-When Khrushchev said that he wanted to go to Disneyland too, he was told that he could not because security officials could not guarantee his safety.
-Instead, the disgruntled Premier and his family attended a luncheon at Twentieth-Century Fox studios and were taken on a cavalcade tour of Los Angeles housing.
+When Khrushchev said that he wanted to go to Disneyland as well, he was told that he could not because security officials could not guarantee his safety.
+None of the Khrushchevs ended up visiting the Magic Kingdom that day — the disgruntled Premier and his family attended a luncheon at Twentieth-Century Fox studios and were taken on a cavalcade tour of Los Angeles housing.
 While at the studio luncheon, Khrushchev made an indignant speech criticizing the decision to exclude a trip to Disneyland from his day's activities:

 We have come to this town where lives the cream of American art.
 And just imagine, I a Premier, a Soviet representative, when I came here to this city, I was given a plan — a program of what I was to be shown and whom I was to meet here.